-Proposed Reg.
+Reg.
 1.469-4, which applies to tax years ending after May 10, 1992, is intended to provide simple rules for determining a taxpayer's activities for passive loss purposes.
-This will replace Reg.
-1.469-4T and adopts a facts-and-circumstances approach to identifying a taxpayer's activities.
-The Commissioner has a right to redetermine a taxpayer's activities.
-For the tax year that included May 10, 1992, the taxpayer could apply the 1.469-4T rules rather than Proposed Reg.
-1.469-4.
-The Proposed Reg. provides that the taxpayer may, under some circumstances, dispose of part of an activity and treat that part as a separate activity.
+It adopts a facts-and-circumstances approach to identifying a taxpayer's activities.
+The taxpayer may treat one or more trade or business activities or rental activities as a single activity if these activities form an appropriate economic unit for measuring gain or loss under the passive activity rules.
+Rental activities generally cannot be grouped with trade or business activities.
+The IRS has a right to redetermine a taxpayer's activities if any of the activities resulting from the taxpayer's grouping is not an appropriate economic unit and a principal purpose of the taxpayer's grouping is to circumvent the passive activity loss rules.
+The Reg. provides that the taxpayer may, for the tax year in which there is a disposition of substantially all of an activity, treat the part disposed of as a separate activity, if he can establish the following with reasonable certainty: